chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 Thank God He took that burden upon Himself to deliver on my expectations.
 That He sent Jesus to do what we couldn't, to do what idols could not deliver on, to do what the world cannot.
 - Live a perfect, obedient life to the Father without sin or blemish;
-- Be crucified, as we should have been, in our place on our behalf, to die a sinner's death yet having not sin;
+- Be crucified, as we should have been, in our place on our behalf, to die a sinner's death yet having not sinned;
 - Defeat death, rise up from the grave where I would have been imprisoned for eternity;
 - Ascend back to the Father's right hand, the same hand He says He will "keep us with" in 42:6;
 - Redeem and restore us to our Heavenly Father by faith.